andy-preston/spiralSound/README.md

 SpiralSound
 ===========

+Last changed 27 December 2017
-Last changed 15 October 2016 (Last time I was typing here it was 11-March-2004)
+(Last time I was typing here it was 11-March-2004)

 SpiralSound is open source software, distributed under the General Public License (GPL).
 See the file COPYING.